linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 19.02.2024 (announcement Ads)
+- 🚀 Exciting news alert 🚀 We're currently working on enhancing our Advertising Service for Web4 Partners and creating an announcement page.
+Stay tuned for updates and get ready to take your advertising game to the next level! 💼💻 #Web4 #Advertising #StayTuned

 ### 18.02.2024 (announcement Ads)
 - 🚀 Exciting news alert! 🚀 We're creating a landing page on ads.linkspreed.com to showcase detailed ways on how you can display ads on your Web4 instance. 💻 Stay tuned for more updates! #advertising #web4 #digitalmarketing